School sex complaints to federal agency rise _ and languish

 "It would be premature for me to do that today," she responded.

-Anyone can file a complaint with OCR — victims, families or school personnel.
-The sharp increase in complaints taxed an already stretched operation and delayed justice for some of the very students the administration sought to help.
+Anyone can file a complaint —victims, families or school personnel — and the spike in complaints taxed an already stretched operation.
+It also delayed justice for some of the very students the administration sought to help.

-Nearly half of the 275 sexual violence complaints filed from October 2008 to mid-November 2016 — 132 — were unresolved, AP found.
-OCR doesn't specify in its data if attackers are fellow students, but the Government Accountability Office in 2014 cited OCR officials as saying they received "many more" complaints of student rather than adult attackers — a trend AP also found in records OCR agreed to release under a public information request.
+Nearly half of the 275 sexual violence complaints filed from October 2008 to mid-November 2016— 132 — were unresolved, AP found.
+OCR doesn't specify in its data if attackers are fellow students, but the Government Accountability Office in 2014 cited OCR officials as saying they received "many more" complaints of student attackers than adults.

-Of the 143 complaints that were resolved, AP found, most were closed or dismissed with no investigation.
-In OCR terms, a "resolved" investigation is one with any kind of outcome, including complaints tossed for missing filing deadlines or insufficient detail.

 Only 31 of the sexual violence complaints filed with OCR resulted in an agreement by a school district to make improvements like overhauling response protocols or paying for victims' therapy.
 And no district faced the most extreme sanctions possible: a federal funding loss or Justice Department referral.

-In the final few years of the Obama administration, OCR prodded fewer school districts to make improvements and took longer to do so, the AP found.
-Only two improvement agreements with school districts were logged in the fiscal year ending September 2016 — down from 10 in 2013.

-Lhamon, who stepped down in January as OCR's top official, noted that because of the increased volume of complaints and lengthy investigations required of sexual violence inquiries, "the time lag between opening an investigation and closing it can take longer than we would like."

-The office, which handles tens of thousands of civil rights complaints, also noted that congressional funding had not kept pace with its caseload.
-In a report late last year, OCR said it had 563 full-time employees compared to 630 in 2006.
-Its 2017 budget is $107 million, only slightly up from $91 million in 2007, though OCR said its caseload increased 188 percent during that time period.
+OCR noted that congressional funding had not kept pace with its caseload, which includes tens of thousands of civil rights complaints.
+Its 2017 budget is $107 million, slightly up from $91 million in 2007, OCR said, despite its caseload increasing 188 percent during that same time.

 Tired of waiting or losing faith in both schools and the government, students who file sexual assault complaints sometimes turn to the courts, as the Ayalas did last year.

-A few weeks before her sophomore year, she was on campus helping with student orientation.
-So was Sharif Stallworth, an incoming junior she had exchanged texts with over the summer.
+A few weeks before her sophomore year in 2014, she was on campus helping with student orientation.
+Junior Sharif Stallworth pulled down her pants in an empty music room and, despite her protests, penetrated her with his finger, according to a police probable cause affidavit.

-"The texts began pretty innocently but the last few texts included some mature remarks on the part of both students," school counselor Travis Springfield said in a statement obtained by AP.
-The final text from Sharif was sexually graphic.

-"Wow.
-LOL," the girl responded.
-The next day she wrote, "I don't think this is going to work.
-I don't want a person in my life right now."

-On the morning of the Aug.
-15, 2014, orientation, Stallworth asked the girl to help him find an amplifier for a school performance.
-Inside an empty music room, according to a police probable cause affidavit, he pushed her to the floor, pulled down her pants and, despite her protests, raped her with his finger.
-The assault lasted four to five minutes and was interrupted by a staffer and student entering the room, according to police and school records.

-In the school counselor's office, the girl gave a statement and shared the text exchanges.
-At Texas Children's Hospital, she was diagnosed with "sexual abuse of child or adolescent, initial encounter," according to medical records the family shared with AP.
+At Texas Children's Hospital, the girl was diagnosed with "sexual abuse of child or adolescent, initial encounter," according to medical records the family shared with AP.

-In the weeks that followed, she began to have seizures and was diagnosed with epilepsy.
-She regularly missed school, and her grades suffered.

-The school rejected the family's requests for special accommodations or escorts during class changes, saying it could do nothing pending the police investigation.
-So the girl memorized Stallworth's class schedule and charted alternate routes to avoid bumping into him.
-But in February 2015, she did.

 OCR would not comment on its investigation of the school's handling of the incident, which began in March 2015, except to say it was ongoing.

-Hector Ayala, an Army Iraq War veteran and offshore oil rig technician, says he has had to turn down jobs that would have taken him far from home.
-Itza quit her teaching job.
-They've spent untold hours in therapy.

-"It's frustrating to see that the adults who were supposed to protect her and help us out didn't do anything," Itza said.
+"It's frustrating to see that the adults who were supposed to protect her and help us out didn't do anything," she said.

 Dunklin reported from Dallas.